 Kevin presented himself as a devout Christian.
 He talked about doing his “personal work” after his divorce.
 He interjected scriptures into their conversation to back up a moral point.
 He said he was a teacher for a divorce recovery program for single men and women at his church for the past eight years.

 After their first date, Kevin stepped up his pursuit.
 He texted Wendy early every morning, “Good morning, precious, have a blessed day.”
 He texted sweet nothings throughout the day and he called her every night before she went to bed.
 He told her he couldn’t wait for her to meet his children and take her to church with him.
 He said he was closing his dating profile and within two weeks he said on the phone, “I love you,” and he jokingly inferred marriage.

 Wendy knew Kevin’s proclamations of love were happening way too fast—but truly he seemed genuine and Wendy was falling in love with him.

 On their second date, they enjoyed a romantic dinner.
-After dinner he walked her to her car, he pressed her up against her car door, he gave her a passionate kiss and his hand found her breast.
+After dinner, he walked her to her car, pressed her up against her car door, gave her a passionate kiss and his hand found her breast.

 Kevin continued to call Wendy nightly.
 “When are you going to marry me,” he cooed over the phone one night.
 He texted her daily, saying, “I want to be with you.”
 Then he jacked up his game.
 He texted, “When are we going to make love?”
 And he wrote, “Dreamed of u last nite, got excited.”